 The Company maintains share ownership guidelines for the Company's directors.
 The Company's directors are required to hold Company shares with a value of 5x their annual cash retainer, and have five years to meet the guideline.
-As of December 31, 2021, all directors had reached the share ownership guideline, except for Julie Hill, who became a director in 2021.
+As of December 31, 2022, all directors had reached the share ownership guideline.